-The RM Series is a SAW-(Surface Acoustic Wave) based transmitter designed to be utilized in combination with a matching RM Series receiver.
+The RM Series is a SAW-(Surface Acoustic Wave) based double-conversion FM superheterodyne receiver designed to be utilized in combination with a matching RM Series transmitter.
+The receiver utilizes a data slicer that is driven by the AF output.
+A carrier detect signal is available to indicate to external circuits that a signal is present.
+This signal is extremely useful when implementing duty-cycle power-save circuits or to indicate to external logic that a signal is being received.
+It is internally derived from the degree of noise quieting due to the presence of a receive carrier.
 By adding a simple antenna, the pair can transfer serial data at distances well in excess of 500 feet.
-The range of the RF link is widely variable and depends upon many factors including the type of antenna employed and the operating environment.
-The 500 ft. quoted range is a conservative operating distance over open ground using 1/4-whip antennae at both ends of the link at 5 feet above the ground.
+The range of any RF link is widely variable and depends upon many factors, including the type of antenna employed and the operating environment.
+The 500 ft. guoted range is a typical operating distance over open ground using 1/4-whip antennae at both ends of the link at 5 feet above the ground.
 Use of a less efficient antenna or adverse environmental factors such as interference, obstacles, or multipath can substantially reduce the link's reliable working range.
 Slowing the data rate or utilizing a directional antenna (especially on the receiver) can provide increased performance but may not comply with licensing requirements.
 It is recommended that your individual application be reviewed with Linx prior to entering production or seeking approvals.

-figure 1: LINX-TX block diagram
+figure 1: Overall block Diagram

-THE SAW BASED DESIGN ADVANTAGE
+THE SAW-BASED DESIGN ADVANTAGE

 The SAW (Surface Acoustic Wave) device provides a highly accurate frequency source with excellent immunity to frequency shift due to age or temperature.
-By using a SAW to insure accurate frequency control on the transmitter module the receiver's pass opening can be quite narrow, resulting in outstanding sensitivity and greater immunity to interfering signals.
-In order to frequency modulate this carrier the SAW is externally pulled to obtain the necessary deviation.

-By employing a SAW on both the RM transmitter and receiver the units provide an excellent performance rivaling far more complex and costly systems.
-The SAW device, in combination with advanced design and manufacturing techniques, has made it possible to dramatically reduce the size and cost of an RF link while enhancing its performance.
+The use of a SAW device on both the transmitter and receiver modules allows the receiver's pass opening to be quite narrow, resulting in outstanding sensitivity and greater immunity to interfering signals.
+As an additional benefit, the SAW device is manufactured to resonate at a precise frequency, thus eliminating production tuning and lowering parts count.
+The SAW device, in combination with advanced design and manufacturing techniques, has made it possible to reduce the size and cost of an RF link, while enhancing its performance to a level rivaling far more complex and costly systems.
 The end user benefits from improved product range and reliability and the OEM manufacturer from lower cost and simpler manufacturing procedures.